THIMA Scholarship Program

 Several scholarships are available annually through THIMA to Tennessee students who are planning a career in Health Information Management (HIM).

-The following scholarships are awarded each year:
+The following scholarships are awarded annually when funded:

 - The THIMA Foundation Scholarship